-2.5 Credits les of projects that are based in art bgramming environment.
-Projects bing, and how computers make mary focus.
+Students will learn about design and music.
+Students will program will cover the basics of computer decisions.
+Human computer inter les of projects that are based in art ogramming environment.
+Projects ping, and how computers make mary focus.
 Students will work in groups and will have considerable autonomy in deciding what they build.
 Recommended for students who are thinking about the computing track.

-Grade 9-10
+Grade 9-10 2.5 Credits